SantosVision/SantosVision/README.md

 # 💫 About Me:
 I’m currently working on a mobile app.<br>👯 I’m looking to collaborate on anyone who would like to work on mobile and software development project.<br>🏆 Certified Google Cloud Associate Engineer with a focus to become an ML Engineer.<br>💬 Ask me about Python\Cloud\Drones\Flutter or any tech-related stuff.<br>📫 How to reach me: Check the social links below.<br>⚡ Fun fact: I enjoy making people laugh.
-Also, I love to cook and put ingredients together to make a delicious dish, which Very similar to coding if you think about it 😂
+Also, I love to cook and combine ingredients to create a delicious dish, which is very similar to coding when you think about it.😂

 ## 🌐 Socials: